TheIoTLearningInitiative/InternetOfThingsSensors/documentation/Mraa.md

 # MRAA Labs

-The intent is to make it easier for developers and sensor manufacturers to map their sensors & actuators on top of supported hardware and to allow control of low level communication protocol by high level languages & constructs.
+The intent of MRAA is to make it easier for developers and sensor manufacturers to map their sensors & actuators on top of supported hardware and to allow control of low level communication protocol by high level languages & constructs.

 Note: using mraa and UPM requires to be aware of the versions installed, since there is a version dependency of UPM over MRAA.

-To find out know the mraa version that needs to be installed in order to use UPM, type the following in your edison terminal:
+To find out know the MRAA version that needs to be installed in order to use UPM, type the following in your edison terminal:

 ```sh
 root@edison:~# opkg info upm